 - 1. The photograph must be in color and must be taken in a professional studio.
 Photograph taken using a mobile phone and other self-composed portraits are NOT acceptable. - 2.
 The photograph must be taken in a white or a very light background. - 3.
-The photograph must have been taken after 1st July 2013. - 4.
-In the photograph, the height of the face (between chin and the top of the forehead) should occupy about 50% of the height of the photograph. - 5.
+The photograph must have been taken after 1st July 2014. - 4.
+In the photograph, the face should occupy about 50% of the area, and with a full-face view looking into the camera directly. - 5.
 The main features of the face must not be covered by hair of the head, any cloth or any shadow.
-The photograph must show full frontal view with both ears being visible and eyes open. - 6.
+Forehead, eyes, nose and chin should be clearly visible. - 6.
 If you normally wear spectacles, glare on glasses is not acceptable in your photo.
 Glare can be avoided with a slight downward tilt of the glasses or by removing the glasses for the photo shoot. - 7.
 You must not wear spectacles with dark or tinted glasses, only clear glasses are permitted. - 8.
-Ask your photo studio to provide the image in a JPEG format and also on a standard 3.5 cm × 4.5 cm print (350 x 450 pixels). - 9.
-Have pixel width in the range 240 to 600 and ensure that the width to height aspect ratio is in the range 0.66 to 0.86. - 10.
-File size should be between 5KB and 100KB. - 11.For your own benefit it may be prudent not to intentionally change your facial features or hair style as in the photograph until the day of the exam.
+Ask your photo studio to provide the image in a JPEG format and also on a standard 3.5 cm × 4.5 cm (Width x Height) print. - 9.
+Maximum pixel resolution for JPEG: 480×640 (0.3 Mega pixel) (Ask your studio to reduce it to this resolution if it is higher). - 10.
+Minimum pixel resolution for JPEG: 240×320 .

+or hair style as in the photograph until the day of the exam.